kolenaIO/kolena/docs/metrics/mean-squared-error.md

 # Mean Squared Error

-Mean Squared Error (MSE) is a widely used metric for evaluating the performance of regression models, popular for its ability to quantify prediction errors.
+Mean Squared Error (MSE) is a widely used metric for evaluating the performance of regression models, popular for its ability to accentuate larger errors.

 MSE measures the average squared difference between the predicted values and the actual values, emphasizing larger errors more significantly than smaller ones.
 It represents the mean of the squared